valpackett/modx-uncacher/README.md

 # Uncacher for MODX Revolution
 Do you have a *big* MODX website?
 Like, thousands of resources and lots of stuff in the templates?
 Are your pages taking several seconds to render when they aren't cached?
 When search engines start crawling a site like that when it's not fully cached, it may become extremely slow.
 So **you can't afford cleaning the whole cache every time you save a resource**.

-This module provides a different strategy: when you save a resource (or its pub_date time comes), it clears and regenerates the cache of this resource, its parents and the index page.
+This module provides a different strategy: when you save a resource (or its pub_date time comes), it clears and regenerates the cache of this resource, its parents and the index page (`site_start` system setting).

 This module was extracted from a live high-traffic website of a Russian magazine.